ibm-cloud-docs/mqcloud/mqoc_admin_mqexp.md

 * An existing queue manager (for instructions, follow the [creating a queue manager](/docs/services/mqcloud?topic=mqcloud-mqoc_create_qm) guide).
 * You have permission to access queue managers within your IBM MQ service instance (for instructions, follow the [configuring administrator access for a queue manager](/docs/services/mqcloud?topic=mqcloud-tut_mqoc_configure_admin_qm_access) guide).
-* An existing installation of IBM MQ Explorer (download and installation instructions can be obtained from [here](http://www-01.ibm.com/support/docview.wss?uid=swg24021041)).
+* An existing installation of IBM MQ Explorer.
+Download and installation instructions for Windows and Linux can be obtained from [here](http://www-01.ibm.com/support/docview.wss?uid=swg24021041) and for Mac OS from [here](https://github.com/ibm-messaging/mq-container/tree/master/incubating/mq-explorer).

 ---